MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] A single, predictable annual fee.
 - [ ] Potential to tailor strategies to client constraints.

-> **Explanation:** No investment account can guarantee profits or steady capital gains every year.
-Managed accounts do, however, provide professional management, consolidated fees, and customized strategies.
+> **Explanation:**( No investment account can guarantee profits or steady capital gains every year.
+Managed accounts do, however, provide professional management, consolidated fees, and customized strategies.)

----

 ### True or False: Discretionary managers must maintain detailed records of trades, rebalancing, and adhere to the guidelines established in the IPS.